synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 3. Passing the Agent Merkle Roots from the Attestations to the local LightManager contract, if deployed on a non-Synapse chain.
 4. Keeping track of the remote domains GasData submitted by Notaries, that could be later consumed by the local [GasOracle](#gas-oracle-smart-contract) contract.

+### Digital Signatures
+Digital Signatures are a fundamental tool used in cryptography that allows for proving that a specific actor signed a specific message.
+More can be read [here](https://en.wikipedia.org/wiki/Digital_signature).

 ### Disputed Agent
 If a [Guard](#guard) detects that another agent (either another [Guard](#guard) or a [Notary](#notary)) has signed a fraudulent claim, the accusing [Guard](#guard) will first notify the [Victim Chain](#victim-chain) that the fraud happened and that it suspects the guilty agent.
 Because the [Fraud Resolution](#fraud-resolution)